maloi-source/Lorum/README.md

 ## Features
 - play the card game Lorum against your computer.
 Lorum is famous in Hungary and in Germany
+- in germany it is often called Roserl

 ## Usage